 This is a 15-mile-long river with cold and warm water fisheries that are regularly stocked with brown, rainbow, and brook trout.

 It is a relatively small river, which can only be waded and is home to small fish.
 Therefore, when packing to head to Isinglass River, just carry a 2 or 3 weight trout fishing rod.

 The best time to fish in these parts of New Hampshire is in the summer or early fall.

 10. Cocheco River

-The river is about 35 miles long and flows through New Hampshire near the Maine border via Dover, Gonic, Farmington and Rochester.
-The river flows through lots of public land, which makes accessibility free and easy for everyone.
+The river flows through lots of public lands, which makes accessibility free and easy for everyone.
 Here, you’ll find a good population of trout and smallmouth bass.

 11. Exeter River

-The river flows from Chester and through the town of Sandown as it flows to Exeter.
-It is well known for warm and cold water fly fishing.
-The river is stocked with browns, rainbows, brookies and some eels as well.
+The Exeter River flows from Chester and through the town of Sandown as it flows towards Exeter and is well known for warm and cold water fishing.

 12. Sugar River